-The 'Raiffeisen ESG Indicator' will, on the one hand, be applied as the management company's internal sustainability indicator.
-The management company continually analyses companies and countries with the help of internal and external research providers.
+The 'Raiffeisen ESG Indicator' will be applied as the management company's internal sustainability indicator.
+The management company continually analyses companies and sovereigns with the help of internal and external research providers.
 Together with an overall ESG rating including an ESG risk assessment, the results of the sustainability research are converted into the so-called Raiffeisen ESG Indicator.
 The Raiffeisen ESG Indicator is measured on a scale of 0-100.
+The assessment is made in consideration of each company's respective branch of business.